JackTschetter/more-memory-safety-bugs/README.md

 - The file reverse-overflow.c.
 Available in this repository under src.
 - The file int-to-buf-oflow.c.
 Available in this repository under src.
 - (Optional) The precompiled binary reverse-overflow.
 Available in this repository under src.
-- (Optional) The The precompiled binary int-to-buf-oflow.
+- (Optional) The precompiled binary int-to-buf-oflow.
 Available in this repository under src.
 - The GNU Project Debugger (GDB).

 ### Installation